Marcokovich/Citibike-with-Tableu-ft.-Python/README.md

 ![image](https://user-images.githubusercontent.com/71575748/161404130-ea0469cd-5e09-4239-a84e-2dfd0083f8c1.png)

-- Starttimes peak at 8 AM on weekdays
+- start times peak at 8 AM on weekdays
-- On Mondays, Tuesdat, Thurdays, and Fridays they peak again at 5 PM and 6 PM
+- On Mondays, Tuesday, Thursdays, and Fridays they peak again at 5 PM and 6 PM
 - Saturdays and Sundays peak around 3 PM

 ### Table 4: Heatmap Based on Hours and Weekday Breakdown with Gender: